Thou shalt not steal; an empty feat,

 The punishment of ordinary crimes has a number of important purposes: among these are the removal, in the case of imprisonment, of the offenders from society for a period of time so they cannot commit more crimes, and to prevent their example from adversely influencing others by inciting them to imitate them; another is the public declaration that this kind of action is considered unacceptable in the society in which one lives.
 Crimes like rape would become more common if they were not occasionally denounced publicly and punished, as they are when a rapist is apprehended, charged, and convicted.
 These public denunciations make clear the demarcation between those behaviours that are deemed acceptable and those that are deemed unacceptable in the society one lives in.

 But if the punishment of these and other crimes were removed following a wave of delegislation, then both of these salutary effects would be lost.
 In other words, criminals would be free to commit more of the same crimes, not to mention other crimes, and their examples would embolden others to copy them.
-As certain crimes become more and more common, the moral disapprobation attached to committing them would diminish and quite possibly disappear, so that this important societal restraint against committing them would be weakened.
+As certain crimes become more and more common, the moral disapprobation attached to committing them would diminish and quite possibly disappear, so that this important societal restraint against committing crimes would be weakened.
 When many people commit a bad action, even if it is murder, theft, or rape, then more and more people will feel little or no guilt in doing the same thing.
 This phenomenon is observable in wartime, when soldiers, many of whom may never have killed anyone before, can usually kill others without being overwhelmed by guilt because they see their fellow soldiers doing the same thing.
 This is also true of the young, who are more likely to be corrupted by bad examples: if they see or hear of others doing bad things with impunity, then they are more likely to imitate them.

-Similarly, in sports, the desire to excel and do better than one’s adversaries can motivate one to cheat and violate the rules.
+Similarly, in sports, the desire to excel and do better than one’s adversaries can motivate some athletes to cheat and violate the rules.
 Many are the athletes who have taken performance-enhancing drugs, adulterated their equipment, used banned substances, or done other things to gain an illegal advantage over their rivals.
 Without regular testing, monitoring, and punishment, such practices would become much more common.
 But according to Greenspan and company, such regulations and punishments are not needed in sports because the athletes’ overriding concern to preserve their reputation is sufficient to dissuade them from ever employing such illicit stratagems.
 Those who follow sports know that such naive optimism is not at all justified in the case of athletes.
 And yet, the same human motivations that exist in sports also exist in the economic realm, since today many professional athletes are able to earn large amounts of money.
-Moreover, in both sports and business, the desire to win at all costs can override all other considerations.
+Moreover, in both sports and business, the strong desire to win or succeed can override all other considerations.

 Without regulations and punishment, bad behaviours are sometimes adopted gradually, as those who commit them become emboldened to repeat or magnify their crimes.
 A person who steals a small amount and gets away with it may then be emboldened and proceed to steal a larger amount.
 This phenomenon was visible in the events that led up to the financial crisis in 2008, as some employees of investment companies essentially stole money from their clients in order to enrich themselves, or they were completely indifferent to their clients’ financial well-being, so long as they continued to earn large salaries and bonuses.
 Because they were not punished, they became more and more emboldened, and so they increased the scope of their financial crimes, irregularities, and bad practices, all the while feeling no guilt at what they were doing because many others in their company or industry were doing the same thing.
 The deregulation of the financial sector, which was due in no small part to the actions, or rather the inactions, of deregulation dummies like Alan Greenscam during his tenure as Chairman of the U.S. Federal Reserve Bank, led to dishonest and unscrupulous practices among financial executives and their employees that became widespread precisely because they were not punished.